Playing to Win, versus Playing Not to Lose

 Why is that a problem?
 It may not be.
 Being content may not be a bad thing.
 Sometimes the status quo is enough.
 Having a reliable schedule, manageable stress levels, sufficient funds, and doing something you like with people you like may be the goal.
 But not everyone is built that way.

-Growth often means stepping out of your comfort zone, taking on risk, recognizing the need to adapt to stay ahead of the curve, and being OK with uncertainty.
+Growth usually means stepping out of your comfort zone, taking on risk, recognizing the need to adapt to stay ahead of the curve, and being OK with uncertainty.
 It means bringing on people with different backgrounds, skill sets, and perspectives than yourself.
 It can be very hard – especially if you are used to being in control and having the answers.

 For me, the solution was twofold.